 See this answer in Q&A: Metals, too!

 You have there a piece of brass that has been heated.
 This happens all the time with brass and bronze and is so much easier to fix than by sanding!
 It is basically copper flashing.
 See my page for more information on what is happening.
-I remove the pink coloration by mixing 50% pickle with 50% over-the-counter hydrogen peroxide.
-Takes less than a minute to work and, if you leave the liquid (minus your piece of metal) overnight, you can pour the pickle back in your pot.
+I remove the pink coloration by mixing 50% sodium bisulfate pickle (either spa ph reducer or a pickle like Sparex No. 2) with 50% over-the-counter hydrogen peroxide.
+It usually takes less than a minute to work and, if you leave the liquid (minus your piece of metal) overnight, you can pour the pickle back into your pot.
 I don’t know if this works with pickles that are not made from sodium bisulfate (Rio Pickle and others).
 Here’s the link to my Pickle Page and also to my Removing Copper Flashing page.
 I know this will help – no more sanding!

 What do I think of Citric Acid Pickle?

 I was wondering if Citric Acid Pickle works just as well as the Sparex?
 I am just thinking of the environment.

 I used the citric acid pickle for 6 months.
 There are three things that I don’t like: 1.
 It is nowhere near as strong so, it takes at least twice as long to clean the metal.
 2. It grows mold on the surface if you don’t use it every day.
 3. It doesn’t last as long as the sodium bisulfate pickle.

 What type of pickle to buy and what about disposal after it is used up?